lohedges/trackr/README.md

 functions to perform per-row operations (copies, additions, subtractions) in an unrolled fashion.
 From the benchmarking paper linked to above, it would appear that an unroll factor of 8 would be most appropriate.
-With this in mind, the bechmark code was updated to require track numbers that are multiples of 6 and 8 only, i.e. divisible over the hardware threads on each IPU and possible to be unrolled by a factor of 8.
+With this in mind, the benchmark code was updated to require track numbers that are multiples of 6 and 8 only, i.e. divisible over the hardware threads on each IPU and possible to be unrolled by a factor of 8.